cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 * [Accounts](./04-accounts.md)
 * [Transactions](./05-transactions.md)

-At the end of the section you can find a code example illustrating message creation and the inclusion of messages in transactions for our checkers' blockchain.
+At the end of the section you can find a code example illustrating message creation and the inclusion of messages in transactions for our checkers blockchain.

 Understanding `Msg` will help you prepare for the [next section on modules in the Cosmos SDK](./08-modules.md) as messages are a primary object handled by modules.